Design Converter

 1// Using npm 2npm update @primer/octicons-react 3 4// Using yarn 5yarn upgrade @primer/octicons-react 6

-By keeping your React Octicon library up-to-date, you ensure access to the latest version with all the newest icons and features.
+By keeping your React Octicon library up-to-date, you ensure you have access to the latest version with all the newest icons and features.

 The size prop is a powerful feature of React Octicon components that allows you to control the dimensions of your icons.
 This prop accepts either a numeric value representing pixels or a string value corresponding to one of the standard sizes provided by the library.